Code-Institute-Submissions/YoannaLa-MacroHeavenDelivery_JuneResub/README.md

 # User Experience
 ## User Stories

+This website was created with agile and design thinking approach.
+I put myself in the user shoes and wanted to created a website that it is easy to navigate, easy to register and simple function of loggin in and loging out.
+I have created a project in this repository called MacroHeaven Board and add few issues with lables that I must have, should have, could have and wont have lables and added them the issue.
+As I was codding I started to move the "to do" item to "in progress/doing" column and when I Done/finished column when the issue was added to the site

 ### As an unregistered, I want to:

 + be able to checkout the website and find out about macrodieta